Algoanna/goanna-run/README.md

 <img src="/static/assets/images/screenshot.png" height="512"/>

-**Try it online**, visit: <a href="http://www.zsondre.hu/wd/" target="_blank">http://www.zsondre.hu/wd/</a>

-# About wedding-run
+# About goanna-run
-- This platform game was originally made for our wedding website.
-To be honest it's quite an addictive game.
-The player who scored the most, actually got a small present at the wedding :) His score was 90472 which is insane :)
+- This platform game was originally made for a wedding website, and we've forked it and integrated Algorand with it, while keeping it opensource.
-- My intention with the publication of the source code is **to easy the life of those, who want to create similar games**.
-The Phaser community was a great help for we, with this project I would like to give something back.
+- It's a really addictive game, that we've made even cooler by auctioning NFT's through player performance.
+If a player scores in the top 3, they can sign a TX in myalgo wallet.
+Then they receive the NFT. :)
+- This NFT will have a clawback address.
+If another player takes their position on the leaderboard the NFT is transferred to their wallet!
-- This project can serve as an example project for you.
-You can study and observe how typical game building blocks are used
+- This project can serve as an example project for other Algorand games.
+You can study and observe how typical game and blockchain building blocks are implemented.
--  The code is structured in a self explanatory way, it is well commented.
-I advise to check out the repository and try to discover what's in there.
-It's amazing what you can achieve with a small footprint of code in **Phaser**!
+- The code is structured in a self explanatory way, it is well commented; check out the repository and try to discover what's in there.
+- It's amazing what you can achieve with a small footprint of code with **Phaser** and **Algorand**!

 ## Game features
 - Arcade physics, collision detection
 - Use of sprites, tiles, advanced animation, text effects